 Global Interpreting Network

-Global Interpreting Network is an over-the-phone interpreter service available to Social Services employees 24 hours a day, seven days a week.
+Global Interpreting Network is an over-the-phone and video remote interpretation (VRI) service available to Social Services employees 24 hours a day, seven days a week.

 Bilingual Languages Provided

-For a comprehensive list of the over 200+ bilingual languages provided by Global Interpreting Network, please review the information found on the DEBS Program & Policy Bureau > Resources > CP-DCBP Reference Materials > Language Access page.
+For a comprehensive list of the over 200+ bilingual languages provided by Global Interpreting Network, language access quick reference guides, account numbers/emails, VRI instructions, language access DEBS forms, and DEBS PINs, please refer to the SSA-approved interpreter information section found on the DEBS Program & Policy Bureau > Resources > Reference Materials > Language/Translations Resource Material page.

 Procedures for Accessing Global Interpreting Network